proofgov/api/README.md

 # Proof's REST/HTTP/JSON API documentation

-## Requirements
+## Pre-requisites

-Readers of this document will need to have

-- an account at an instance of the Proof platform (e.g. app.proofgov.com)
+Readers of this document will need to have an account at an instance of the Proof platform (e.g. app.proofgov.com)
-- a self-serve API token generated for that account.

-### API Token Generation
+## API Token Generation

+Today an api token can be generated for any user account and this process is self-serve:

 1. Log into the app.
 2. Go to your profile page and enabled the Developer Tools option.
-3. Click on the Self-Serve API Token link under Developer Tools.
+3. Click on the API Token link under Developer Tools.

-To get a new a token, delete the old one and then go back to the self-serve link.

-1. Get the ID of the token you want to delete from the `/self-serve/api-token` endpoint.
-2. Perform a DELETE request with that ID to `/self-serve/api-tokens/<id>` e.g.
+### Token invalidation
+Token can be invalidated with an HTTP request with method DELETE at the correctly targetted URL, namely `/self-serve/api-tokens/<id>`

+e.g.

 ```bash
 API_TOKEN=6f7ad9f4fc06b73c2105cf1f3b5c287b02ff74a9c83b1a887cfbad04afa0f746